 Tip: If you are not hiring a wedding coordinator for the day of your wedding, make sure you have a friend that knows what you both want.
 The bride and groom should not be bothered with every little question.
 This person can act as a go-between and decision maker for issues that may arise.

-- Interview and Hire Key Vendors: I would suggest bringing a friend/family member with you, especially for the catering interviews.
+- Interview and Hire Key Vendors: To assess and find the perfect vendors, I would suggest bringing a friend/family member with you, especially for the catering interviews.
 After all, four ears are better than two!
 You want to get all the nitty-gritty details and not miss anything.
 Keep notes and keep contracts in your binder.

 - DJ/Band: Do you want a DJ, band, or both?
 Deciding on songs can be difficult due to the vast array of choices.
 You will need to think of songs that mean something to both of you at different stages: to play during the wedding ceremony, your grand entrance, signing of documents, and recessional.

 - Find and Secure an Officiant: This can be a challenge if you don’t belong to a church or know any marriage commissioners.
 Your best bet is to pose the question to your Facebook friends – that is exactly how Andrew and I found our officiant.
-Somebody is bound to lead you down the right path.
+Somebody is bound to lead you down the right path to finding the perfect Officiant.

-- Shop for and Order Dress: This topic is worthy of a post all on its own.
-Stay tuned.
-Just keep in mind that dresses will need altering and you will probably have 3 fittings.
+- Shop for and Order Dress: Keep in mind that dresses will need altering and you will probably have 3 fittings.
+Brides on a budget – check out our post on 21 Best Online Shops to Buy an Affordable Wedding Dress.

 - Shop for Accessories: Can’t forget about the accessories, especially the bridal veil,which is the finishing touch to any bridal ensemble.
 If you are looking for that perfect veil still, be sure to check out our sister site Classic Veils.
 You can customize your own veil too!